snavaes/nlgids.london/md/home-tours-walk.md

 </div>

 <div lang="en">
-My tours are fun.
-Without too much details and dates, but with loads of stories and quirky facts.
+My tours are informative and most of all fun; filled with loads of stories and quirky facts.

-I know my way around and can also tell you about the Dutch history in London.
+I know my way around the City and my expertise lies in the Dutch heritage in London.
 </div>